 Linear ﬁts to the data were made and the gradients and R values for each protein are shown in Table 1.
-A good ﬁt was obtained for protein V, however that for protein Y was poor despite a reasonably high ﬂuorescence intensity.
+A good ﬁt was obtained for protein V, however, protein Y was poor despite a reasonably high ﬂuorescence intensity.
 This may reﬂect a very heterogenous population of species (observed by TEM, data not shown).
-Protein Y also has a lower ﬂuorescence signal than protein V, indicating that less hydrophobic surfaces are exposed.
+Protein Y also has a lower ﬂuorescence signal than protein V, indicating that fewer hydrophobic surfaces are exposed.

 |V||2135 ± 91||0.95|